What is in this leaflet

 - swelling of the face, lips, tongue or other parts of the body

-- taking medicines for depression known as monoamine oxidase inhibitors (MAOI) or have taken any within the last two weeks
+- are taking medicine for depression containing a “monoamine oxidase inhibitor” also known as MAOI, or have taken any within the past two weeks.
+Examples of MAOI- containing medicines are Nardil, Parnate.

 If you are not sure whether you should start taking this medicine, talk to your doctor.